avollrath/tori-deal-hunter-extension/README.md

   - shipping / ToriDiili info
   - description
   - seller
   - metadata
-- Non-invasive, no scraping automation, no login required
+- Fast, minimal, and fully integrated into your browsing flow

 ---